andyguo0228/bike_share_python/README.md

-# Bike Share Project in Python
+# Divvy Bike Share Project Remake
-This is a redo of the bike sharing project in python to demonstrate my ability to analyze data with python and to look at the differences between R and python.
+This is my Divvy Bike Project Remake.
+I completed this project a year ago using R for my Google Data Analytics Certificate.
+I've learned a lot since then and wanted to see if I could improve upon my prior work as well as demonstrate my ability to analyze data and build visualizations.
+I'll be using Python for this project because I love pandas 🐼